 Privacy issue Risk to individuals Compliance risk Associated organisation / corporate risk 1 Fair and lawful Processing.
 Collection and Processing of Consumption Data might not be properly understood and may be seen as intrusive by existing and new Customers.
 Non-compliance with the first Data Protection Principle of the DPA.
 Reputational damage.
-Project may fail or be less effective if Customers do not trust that WPD is acting in compliance with the DPA.
+Project may fail or be less effective if Customers do not trust that NGED is acting in compliance with the DPA.
 Customers may choose not to have smart meters installed which may jeopardise the success and benefits of the Smart Metering Programme.
 Enforcement action from ICO.
 Non-compliance with Licence Conditions.
 Non-compliance with Ofgem requirements relating to aggregation of Consumption Data.

 Privacy issue Risk to individuals Compliance risk Associated organisation / corporate risk 2 Excessive Processing.
 Increased frequency and granularity of Consumption Data collection may amount to an intrusion on Customers' privacy.
 Non-compliance with the first and third Data Protection Principles of the DPA.
-Reputational damage.
-Project may fail or be less effective if Customers do not trust that WPD is acting in compliance with the DPA.
+Project may fail or be less effective if Customers do not trust that NGED is acting in compliance with the DPA.
 Customers may choose not to have smart meters installed which may jeopardise the success and benefits of the Smart Metering Programme.

 Privacy issue Risk to individuals Compliance risk Associated organisation / corporate risk 3 Purpose limitation.
 Consumption Data may be used for additional purposes without the Customers' knowledge.
 Additional purposes may be considered intrusive.
 Non-compliance with the first and second Data Protection Principles of the DPA.
 Reputational damage.
-Project may fail or be less effective if Customers do not trust that WPD is acting in compliance with the DPA.
+Project may fail or be less effective if Customers do not trust that NGED is acting in compliance with the DPA.
 Customers may choose not to have smart meters installed which may jeopardise the success and benefits of the Smart Metering Programme.
 Enforcement action from ICO.
 Non-compliance with DNO Licence Conditions.
 Non-compliance with ENA standards.
 Non-compliance with Ofgem requirements relating to aggregation of Consumption Data.

-Privacy issue Risk to individuals Compliance risk Associated organisation / corporate risk 4 Use of Consumption Data by WPD or third parties for marketing purposes.
-Customer may perceive that Consumption Data will be used by WPD to send unsolicited marketing messages or passed on to third parties who send Customers unsolicited marketing messages.
+Privacy issue Risk to individuals Compliance risk Associated organisation / corporate risk 4 Use of Consumption Data by NGED or third parties for marketing purposes.
+Customer may perceive that Consumption Data will be used by NGED to send unsolicited marketing messages or passed on to third parties who send Customers unsolicited marketing messages.
 Non-compliance with PECR.
 Non-compliance with the first Data Protection Principle of the DPA.
 Non-compliance with human rights legislation.
+Reputational damage.
+Project may fail or be less effective if Customers do not trust that NGED is acting in compliance with the DPA.
+Customers may choose not to have smart meters installed which may jeopardise the success and benefits of the Smart Metering Programme.
+Enforcement action from ICO.
+Non-compliance with DNO Licence Conditions.
+Non-compliance with ENA standards.

 Privacy issue Risk to individuals Compliance risk Associated organisation / corporate risk 5 Use of Consumption Data for marketing purposes by third parties.
 Third parties may gain unauthorised access to the Consumption Data which they may use to send Customers marketing messages, for example, by creating profiles of Customers' energy consumption in order to target them with marketing messages.
 Non-compliance with the PECR.
 Non-compliance with the first Data Protection Principle of the DPA.
 Non-compliance with human rights legislation.
-Project may fail or be less effective if Customers do not
+Reputational damage.
+Project may fail or be less effective if Customers do not trust that NGED is acting in compliance with the DPA.
+Customers may choose not to have smart meters installed which may jeopardise the success and benefits of the Smart Metering Programme.
+Enforcement action from ICO.
+Non-compliance with DNO Licence Conditions.
+Non-compliance with ENA standards.